Celebrating And Hosting A Friendsgiving

 Takeaway

-Research shows that friendships can improve long-term mental and physical health, but maintaining them can be difficult for some people.
+Research suggests that friendships can improve long-term mental and physical health, but maintaining them can be difficult for some people.
 Friendsgiving can be a fun way to celebrate your friendships and start a new tradition to return to for years to come.
 For support in maintaining your relationships, consider reaching out to a therapist online or in your area.

 Learn how to cope with challenging events